falo2k/ProtonPack/README.md

 ## Software
 The code is set up as a VS solution/project set using [Visual Micro](https://www.visualmicro.com/), but you can tweak this to your preferred environment.
 There are three core files:
-- Wand.ino for the Wand sketch on the Teensy LC
+- Wand.ino for the Wand sketch
-- Pack.ino for the Pack sketch on the Teensy 4.0
+- Pack.ino for the Pack sketch
 - ProtonPackCommon.h which is used by both for some shared enums, timers, etc.

 The Wand sketch does all state management, and will update the Pack sketch as necessary over serial.
 If you want to tweak speeds, animations, direction of switches, etc. then you should find the right data to change either above the setup() functions in each file, or within the common header.